stevenabaco/interactive-form-v3/README.md

 Credit Card validation
 <ul>
   <li>Card Number: Is restricted to only numbers and must have at least 13 digits but no more than 16 digits </li>
-  <li>- Zip Code - Restricted to only numbers and must be only 5 digits</li>
+  <li>Zip Code - Restricted to only numbers and must be only 5 digits</li>
-  <li>- CVV - Restricted to only numbers and must be only 3 digits </li>
+  <li>CVV - Restricted to only numbers and must be only 3 digits </li>
 </ul>

 ## Languages & Frameworks